 - 1 cup of chicken stock (preferably homemade, or substitute water)

-- 1 tbsp unsalted butter (Or herb butter, like I had in the freezer)
+- 1 tablespoon unsalted butter (Or herb butter, like I had in the freezer)

 - salt and pepper to taste